US personal-care market, mapped

 You sell DTC beauty products to consumers.
 The consumer haul-video shopper and the salon owner buying back-bar inventory are two different buyers.
 Consumer-data sets serve the first one.
 This dataset serves the second.

 You need real-time cosmetology license status.
-State cosmetology boards publish that on their own websites, with appeal periods and reinstatement windows that move daily.
+State cosmetology boards publish that on their own sites with appeal periods and reinstatement windows that move daily.
 We refresh monthly, which is the right cadence for prospecting and the wrong cadence for compliance gatekeeping.

 The second problem is that enterprise B2B databases roll up by parent and lose the buyer.
-They show Regis Corporation as one record at the Minneapolis HQ and the 1,655 Supercuts shops collapse into a single row.
+They show Regis Corporation as one record at the Minneapolis HQ and 1,655 Supercuts shops collapse into a single row.
 The actual buyer for a back-bar contract is the franchisee, not corporate procurement.
 The actual buyer for a booking-software upgrade is the owner of one shop, not the C-suite.
 The storefront-level view sees both layers; the parent-level view sees one.

 Questions